 Please note that this specialisation does not require that you have a background in economic theory and quantitative methods as a prerequisite.
 However, the compulsory courses do include several modules that emphasize theory and methods (e.g. World Agricultural Markets and Econometrics) at an advanced MSc level.

-Compulsory modules
+Compulsory Modules

-The following four compulsory modules must be taken:
+The following four modules must be completed:

 For a detailed module description, please refer to the current module catalogue.